US STOCKS-Wall Street reels under China shock

 The S&P 500 index showed no new 52-week highs and 13 new

-lows, while the Nasdaq recorded eight new highs and 98 new lows.
+lows, while the Nasdaq recorded 8 new highs and 85 new lows.